 Many women who have had abortions report that they wish someone had told them about the procedures and the risks involved beforehand.
 You have a right to know the facts; you have options.
-We are available to give you accurate information about your options in a safe, non-judgmental environment.
+We are available to give you information about your options in a safe, non-judgmental environment.

 BEFORE 14 WEEKS